flosommerfeld/ESP8266-IKEA-Skarsta-Trotten-Web-Dashboard/README.md

 ## 3D Model
 As previously mentioned, the [3D models](#credits) of user pashiran were used in this project.
-Small holes were drilled into the table in order to screwing the `Body1.stl` with M3 screws to it.
+Small holes were drilled into the table in order to screw the `Body1.stl` with M3 screws to it.
 After installing `Body1.stl`, the  `Body3.stl` (case) was screwed on to it.
 Some M3 insert nuts were installed to `Body1.stl` with a soldering iron.

 Body1.stl ([Download](https://content.instructables.com/ORIG/FHK/3039/KJWV4CPV/FHK3039KJWV4CPV.stl)) | Body3.stl ([Download](https://content.instructables.com/ORIG/F6Q/4HMT/KJWV4CPX/F6Q4HMTKJWV4CPX.stl))
 --- | ---